 This is the fun part.

-However use it as a pinch of salt.
-Too much distortion can ruin the mix by being too over powered.
+However, use it as a pinch of salt.
+Too much distortion can ruin the mix by being too overpowered.

-The best approach would be to use is as a ‘send’ effect.
+The best approach would be to use it as a ‘send’ effect.
 Send vocals or drums to that bus and dial a little bit to add a tiny layer of saturation underneath the main audio.

 This will give your mix an extra punch without changing the overall sound!